 The openEHR Foundation is a not-for-profit UK company, limited by guarantee.
 It is regulated under the UK Companies Acts 1985 and 1989.
 The name 'openEHR' has been registered internationally as a Trade Mark.
 The main legal function of the Foundation is as the holder of its Intellectual Property, which it makes freely available.

-As of 10th May 2019, operational management of Foundation activities is entrusted to the Management Board, a body largely comprised of persons elected by subscribing members of the openEHR Foundation.
+As of 10th May 2019, operational management of Foundation activities is entrusted to the openEHR International (CIC).
+This enables direct control of openEHR operational activities by subscribing members, through the election of CIC company members/ directors.
+Previous openEHR Management Board members became the Founding Members/Directors of the CIC.
+Elections are

-The openEHR Foundation will remain in existence with the limited scope of continuing to hold openEHR Intellectual Property.
-This was felt to be an important interim step while the new CIC beds down, but it is expected that the Foundation will merge into the CIC within a few years.
+The openEHR Foundation will remain in existence with the limited scope of continuing to hold openEHR Intellectual Property and appoints two Directors to the CIC.
+This was felt to be an important interim step while openEHR International beds down, but it is expected that the Foundation will merge into openEHR International in coming years.

 There is an absolute commitment, backed up by Foundation/CIC Articles of Association, that all openEHR Intellectual Property will remain fully open and free to use in both commercial and non-commercial settings.